 Computational Expressions in Java

-F# is an excellent language for writing type-safe, statically typed code.
-One of its best features is computational expressions: a syntactic sugar that makes code easy to read and error handling effortless.
 But what if you could bring that same magic to Java?
-While Java doesn’t have computational expressions built in, the same principles can simplify your code and make it safer, prettier, and almost as fun as F#
+While Java doesn’t have computational expressions built in, the same principles can simplify your code.
+Perhaps making it safer, prettier, and almost as fun as F#.

-Result Expression in F#
+Result in F#

 type Result<'T,'E> =